Table of contents:

 - Duplicate Course** - You will never be enrolled from a waitlist when you are registered for a different section of the same course.
 For example, if you enroll in section 001 of ATCM 2301, and waitlist for your preferred section at a different time, you will not be enrolled from the waitlist.

-Coursebook uses "Closed," even if a watlist position is available.
+- Coursebook uses "Closed," even if a waitlist position is available.
 Check Orion Student Center to confirm waitlist availability.